 Cook pot-in-pot brown rice along with chickpea curry

-Brown rice takes about 25-35 minutes to cook pot-in-p0t, so they work perfectly when cooking this Chickpea Curry in a pressure cooker.
+Brown rice takes about 25-35 minutes to cook pot-in-p0t, so it works perfectly when cooking this Chickpea Curry in a pressure cooker.
 See my Dal Makhani with Rice recipe for detailed instructions.

 If you use canned chickpeas, make pot-in-pot white rice along with this curry.
 Cook on high pressure for 8 minutes, followed by a 10-minute natural pressure release.